 Goal Increase awareness and experience of the benefits of intercultural learning and developing intercultural fluency

-Complete consultation on the Intercultural Strategic Plan
+Complete five-year progress report on the implementation of the Intercultural Strategic Plan

 Goal Remove barriers to greater diversity within the University, including those faced by historically disadvantaged groups

 Renewal of Equity and Diversity Mid-Level Strategic Plan

 - Engage in the review, community consultation and development of a renewed equity and diversity mid-level strategic plan, Valuing Difference: A Strategy for Advancing Equity and Diversity at UBC (EIO)